twillightsparkle/VistaNamAnKhanh/README.md

 - **Project**: Khu Đô Thị Nam An Khánh Sudico

 ---
-Remember to change the image path to match the repo name
+Remember to change the image path to match the repo name, and the base path in next config

 Built with ❤️ using Next.js and Tailwind CSS